This is the multi-page printable view of this section. Click here to print.

 machineHealthCheck (optional)

-• Description: top level key; required to configure machine health check timeouts.
+• Description: top-level key; required to configure global MachineHealthCheck timeouts and maxUnhealthy.

 • Type: object